 If you are a student who has served in the U.S. military, you may be eligible for federal veteran’s educational benefits to assist with paying for your graduate degree.
 Check out the following resources to learn more:

 - Admissions and financial aid advising for prospective students: Cal Veterans Service Center

 - Assistance and support for students receiving veterans’ educational benefits: Veterans Benefits Unit [Office of the Registrar]

 - Federal Veteran's Benefits: Frequently Asked Questions [Financial Aid and Scholarships Office]

 CalCentral is Berkeley's student information system portal - every student at UC Berkeley has a CalCentral account.
 CalCentral provides easy access to your financial aid and billing records in the "My Finances" tab.
 You can view and manage your financial aid awards, billing, and other information under My Finances.
 You also make payments, sign up for the Fee Payment Plan or EFT/direct deposit, and take any other action needed to manage your student financial account all through My Finances.
 Always be sure to monitor your Task List in your My Finances tab, and promptly respond to any requests for action on your part - especially if you are a student loan borrower.

-All students are strongly encouraged to sign up for Electronic Funds Transfer (EFT; also known as "direct deposit") to receive any student aid payments (including fellowship, stipend and financial aid payments) securely, conveniently, and as quickly as possible.
-EFT deposits payments and refunds directly into a designated checking or savings account, eliminating the risk of a lost or stolen refund check.
+All students are strongly encouraged to sign up for Student Direct Deposit to receive any student aid payments (including fellowship, stipend and financial aid payments) securely, conveniently, and as quickly as possible.
+Direct Deposit payments and refunds directly into a designated checking or savings account, eliminating the risk of a lost or stolen refund check.
 It is also the fastest way to receive funds.